fault2004/tmd-weather-bash/README.md

-# TMD Weather in Bash
+# TMD Weather in Bash scripts.
 Get weather information in Thailand from free RSS service provided by Thai Meteorological Deapartment (TMD) in Bash script.

 This project is for education and ease of use only, to properly using their service, please use API provided by TMD.